WeatherCall continuously monitors the National Weather Service and compares a school’s specific address to the location of the warning area.

 The system also simultaneously sends an email containing a map of the school’s location, the warning area which activated the call, and a radar animation.

 Once the storm has passed, an "all-clear" notification will be sent out as well.

-Lightning frequently originates from storms that never meet the NWS “severe” criteria, yet can pose an extremely dangerous situation for areas immediately around a school or recreation area.
+Lightning frequently originates from storms that never meet the NWS “severe” criteria, yet present an extremely dangerous situation for areas immediately around a school or recreation area.

 When you set up your account, you can at that time decide what your all-clear notification time once that last strike affects your 6-mile circle of monitoring, either 15 or 30 minutes.
 (The NWS and most athletic organizations suggest 30 minutes.)

 The first point of contact is the ringing phone since text messages and emails are most likely to be ignored, or delayed in checking for information.
 The message tells you that your monitored zone is in the path of a storm that has had a National Weather Service warning issued for it, and tells you what kind of warning it is (tornado, severe thunderstorm, flash flood, lightning strike within 6 miles).
-Then the message instructs you to check your email immediately for important information regarding the NWS issued warning.
+Then the message instructs you to check your email immediately for important information regarding the NWS-issued warning.

 That email contains the entire content of the National Weather Service issued warning, and it is important to read that message!
-It also contains a link to a web-page generated for you showing you your location, in comparison to the warning location.
-It also contains the animating imagery of the closest NWS radar, giving you the important decision making information within moments of the warning being issued.
+It also contains a link to a web page generated for you showing you your location, in comparison to the warning location.
+It also contains the animating imagery of the closest NWS radar, giving you the important decision-making information within moments of the warning being issued.